real2two/scuffed_rooms/README.md

     */
     disableUsernameDupes: true,

-    // The maximum players allowed in a room.
+    // The maximum rooms there can be, and the maximum players are allowed in a room.
+    // Keep in mind a single IP address can only handle 65,536 sockets.
+    maxRooms: 100, // default: 100
     maxPlayers: 10, // default: 100

     // The template becomes set to ws.data.